OvermindDL1/overminddl1.github.io/posts/setting-up-bucklescript-with-phoenix/index.rst

 Other than making sure your database is setup if you are using one and so forth, that should be all the basics.
 Now let's add Bucklescript to the project.

-Adding Elm to Phoenix via brunch
+Adding Bucklescript to Phoenix via brunch
 ================================

 Make certain that you have the dependencies for bucklescript installed first as per its documentation_, which for Windows is nothing (all self-included) or for linux it is making sure that `ninja` is already installed from your package manager.